Seiten

 This work visa is based on bilateral treaties in the context of investment projects in the USA.
 Currently, there are approximately 80 nations that maintain such relationships with the United States.
 Only nationals of the respective treaty countries, including naturalized persons, can obtain this status.

-To the treaty countries include many European countries, including Germany, Austria and Switzerland.
+Many European countries are treaty countries, including Germany, Austria, and Switzerland.

 What are the requirements for the E-2 visa?